 Musculoskeletal care is a big market for digital health companies, according to industry analysts.
 The prevalence of musculoskeletal diseases, a growing geriatric population, and rapid technological advancements are some of the factors responsible for the growth of this market.

 Most MSK issues, though common, have proven expensive to treat since many people lack access to accurate diagnostics and dependable care that could help them lower their treatment costs.
-This gap in the market is starting to be slowly bridged by digital healthcare companies leveraging AI and computer vision technology.
+This gap in the market is starting to be slowly bridged by digital healthcare companies leveraging AI motion tracking and computer vision technology.
 In the past year, digital MSK startups have either built or acquired technologies to further strengthen their offerings.
 Hinge Health which raised close to $1B in funding last year acquired Wrnch.
 This shows an interesting trend of the industry veering towards computer vision technology.
 Hinge is one of the market leaders that has so far relied on sensor-based motion tracking.
 Their acquisition of Wrnch, a platform that combines computer vision and motion sensing technology to deliver personalized digital physical therapy, clearly demonstrates the direction of the digital MSK market.

 Kaia Health which already boasts of computer vision capabilities raised $75M in series C last year.
 SpineZone, and RecoveryOne in the digital MSK space attracted VC investments of $12M and $33M respectively in 2021.
 Meanwhile, DarioHealth, which offers tools for managing chronic conditions like hypertension and diabetes, used its funding to acquire Upright Technologies — a startup that makes software tackling MSK issues.
 In October 2021 the company launched Dario Move: a platform for treating musculoskeletal problems.
 Further to this, DarioHealth has acquired Physimax, a leading provider of validated computer vision for musculoskeletal health.
 SWORD Health valued at $2 billion bought Vigilant Technologies, maker of a wearable that aims to prevent workplace injury.
 Further, the company has started using computer vision for wrist therapy exercises.